educelab/ink-id/README.rst

  ink-id
 ========

-``inkid`` is a Python package and collection of scripts for identifying ink in a document via machine learning.
+``inkid`` is a Python package and collection of scripts for identifying ink in volumetric CT data using machine learning.

 Requirements
 ============